Do the Digit Insurance

 Which group of people should avoid doing HIIT workouts?

-The following are the group of people who should avoid doing HIIT workouts - injured individuals, pregnant women, women in the first 3-6 months postpartum, individuals suffering from osteoporosis, and individuals who underwent heart surgery or had any other heart condition.
+The following are the groups of people who should avoid doing HIIT workouts - injured individuals, pregnant women, women in the first 3-6 months postpartum, individuals suffering from osteoporosis, and individuals who underwent heart surgery or had any other heart condition.